yiGmMk/mcp/docs/en/write-ts-server.md

 ---
-title: Write a TypeScript MCP Server
+title: Write a MCP Server(TypeScript)
 description: How to write your first TypeScript MCP server
 section: write_server
 prev: quickstart